Got charged for the first time? Don’t go it alone.

 Each charge, and the story behind the charge is unique, so the way your charge goes through the Magistrates’ Court and the eventual outcome might be different to someone else with a similar charge.

 To help you navigate this process, go and see a lawyer early on.
 You don’t need to do this alone.
-So, whether you have one charge or twenty, whether you want to plead guilty or want to fight the charge all the way, contact us and we can help you through this process.
+So, if you have been charged for the first time, whether you have one charge or twenty, whether you want to plead guilty or want to fight the charge all the way, contact us and we can help you through this process.

 John Silvester, ‘Inside the people’s court’, https://www.theage.com.au/national/victoria/inside-the-people-s-court-20180418-p4za8e.html.